Websites

 Why Not Then

 A website dedicated to the study, preservation and reproduction of historic clothing.
-Here you will find detailed pictures of original garments in my collection from the 19th and 20th centuries as well as photographs from my collection for study.
-You will also find accurate reproductions of fashions of days gone by and articles, patterns, and other helpful tidbits to help you create your own accurate reproductions.
+Here you will find detailed pictures of original garments from the 19th and 20th centuries as well as other resources from my collection for study.
+You will also find accurate reproductions of fashions of days gone by and articles, patterns and other helpful tidbits to help you create your own accurate reproductions!

 WPA Life Histories From Texas